azfar-imtiaz/Incremental-Language-Identification/README.md

 `python3 train_model -X x_train_subset_langs.txt -Y y_train_subset_langs.txt -E 250 -L 1`

 ### Specifying batch size
 To specify the batch size, you can specify the value in the `BATCH_SIZE` parameter in the `config.py` file.
 If you don't want to use batches, please set the batch size here to 1.
+It is suggested to use batching, however, as I have found it to improve the model performance.
+It also helps bring down the loss faster, as the model is not being updated by every individual instance, but rather every batch of instances.

 ### Training process